sun-data/named-arrays/docs/index.rst

 ============
 :mod:`named_arrays` is an implementation of a
 `named tensor <https://nlp.seas.harvard.edu/NamedTensor>`_
-that includes first-class support for :class:`astropy.units.Quantity`.
+that includes first-class support for :mod:`astropy.units`.
 Named tensors allow the axes of an array to be referenced by name instead of by position, which allows for more readable code and better modularity.